mucherino/teaching/GPU/matrix-by-matrix.md

 the current cost, but the GPU will still be the "winner".

 Give a look however at the time necessary to allocate memory on the GPU global memory.
-When a lot of memory is required on the GPU (like in our example), it is necessary to take the allocation into consideration when evaluating the performances.
-In our specific example, we can say that it would not make sense to run *only one matrix-by-matrix* multiplication on the GPU, but if we have several multiplications to execute, then it will be necessary to run only one memory allocation step before performing them all.
+When a consistent amount of memory is required on the GPU, it is necessary to take the allocation time into consideration when evaluating the overall performances.
+In our specific example, we can say that it would not make sense to run *only one matrix-by-matrix* multiplication on the GPU.
+If we have several multiplications to execute, however, then the memory allocation step can be executed only once and the same memory locations can be reused to perform all the multiplications.

 ## But what about the memory access?